 2. MATERIALS AND METHODS

-The present study was conducted at Poultry Experimental Station, Department of Poultry Science, College of Veterinary Science, Rajendranagar, Hyderabad. trial was conducted on 250 day-old commercial broiler chicks (Vencobb) which were wing banded, weighed and randomly distributed to 5 dietary treatments, where in T1 was control diet, T2 - control diet + probiotic (Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii) @ 200g/MT diet, T3 - control diet + prebiotic (MOS & β-glucans) @ 500g/MT diet, T4 - control diet + synbiotic (Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii, MOS & β-glucans) @ 200g/MT diet, T5 - control diet + antibiotic growth promoter (Lincomycin) @ 100g/MT diet.
-Ten replicates were allocated to each of the treatment, with five birds per replicate.
+The present study was conducted at the Poultry Experimental Station, Department of Poultry Science, College of Veterinary Science, Rajendranagar, Hyderabad.
+Trial was conducted on 250 day-old commercial broiler chicks (Vencobb) which were wing banded, weighed and randomly distributed to 5 dietary treatments, where in T1 was control diet, T2 - control diet + probiotic (Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii) @ 200g/MT diet, T3 - control diet + prebiotic (MOS & β-glucans) @ 500g/MT diet, T4 - control diet + synbiotic (Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii, MOS & β-glucans) @ 200g/MT diet, T5 - control diet + antibiotic growth promoter (Lincomycin) @ 100g/MT diet.
+Ten replicates were allocated to each of the treatments, with five birds per replicate.
 The birds were fed with respective diets from day old to six weeks of age.
 The probiotic used in this experiment was SPORICH-total 4B.
 This commercially available product contains 4 X 109 CFU/g Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii according to the manufacturer.
 The prebiotic used in this trial was SAN BgM- contains Mannan oligosaccharides (≥15%) and β-Glucans (≥30%).
 The synbiotic used in this trial was SPORICH-total 4B+βgM - contains 4*109 CFU/g Bacillus subtilis, B. coagulans, B. licheniformis and Saccharomyces boulardii and Mannan oligosaccharides (≥15%) and β-Glucans (≥30%) (Sanzyme biologics Pvt.
 Ltd, Hyderabad, India).
-Broiler pre-starter, starter and finisher diets were formulated to contain 22%, 20.5% and 19% crude protein and metabolizable energy was 3000, 3100 and 3200 kcal/kg respectively (Table-1).
+Broiler pre-starter, starter and finisher diets were formulated to contain 22%, 20.5% and 19% crude protein and metabolizable energy was 3000, 3100 and 3200 kcal/kg, respectively (Table-1).

 2.1 PERFORMANCE

-The data of body weight was recorded on weekly basis, while the cumulative feed consumption of each replicate was recorded at weekly intervals up to 6 weeks of age.
+The data of body weight was recorded on a weekly basis, while the cumulative feed consumption of each replicate was recorded at weekly intervals up to 6 weeks of age.
 Mortality was recorded throughout experimental period for calculating the percent of livability.
 The feed conversion ratio (FCR) was calculated (feed intake/body weight gain) considering mortality, as and when it occurred to maintain accuracy in the data collection by weighing back the feed on the day of mortality in that group.

 2.2 CARCASS PARAMETERS